GrandSuccess87/Medical_Diagnosis_Measures/README.md

 #**Getting started**

 These instructions will give you a copy of the project open running on your local machine for development purposes.
-To run the application you need to type `node` followed by `the program name` followed by `medical measure name`.
+To run the application, in the command line type `node` followed by `the program name` followed by `medical measure name`.
 For example, in the command line you will need to type `node/Diagnosis_Measures/copd copd`

 ###**Prerequisites**